eriknn/ha-pax_ble/README.md

 Download using HACS or manually put it in the custom_components folder.

+## Supported devices

+This integration was originally meant to just support Pax Calima, but as other fans have been made that builds on the same concept, this integration now supports:
+* Pax Calima
+* Vent-Axia Svara (Same as the Calima)
+* Vent-Axia Svensa

+If you've got other fans of the same'ish type, just give it a go and let me know how it works out :)

 ## Add device

 The integration supports discovery of devices, so any fans should be automatically discovered.